samervin/samervin-manual-randomizers/ideas.md

     - Locations: Matrix of (a subset of) character, weapon, level, etc.
     - Items: Characters, weapons, levels, runes, perks, tomes
     - Notes: Easy to do with a completed save file, the challenge would be balancing build flexibility with location and item counts
-- Mini Motorways
-    - Tourist/Commuter/Driver (400/1000/2000) on normal, 3x Challenger (600), Expert (500), Endless milestones (?) for all 21 cities
-    - Items: Cities, upgrades (motorways, bridges, tunnels, roundabouts, traffic lights), game speed
-    - Notes: I have not completed Driver or Expert on most maps so I might start without those.
-I think Commuter/1000 should be fine with no upgrades.
-Not sure what a good level for Endless would be.

 Elder Scrolls